- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 com! - Das Computer-Magazin would like to put the free-/ test-version of Dynebolic 2.5.2 on covermount-CD.
 It will be distributed with the special issue "Security" of com!

 Suppatoll!
-There is a Rijndael-256 hashed SHA256 mechanism to automatically encrypt user's home in there, not bad eh ;)
+There is a Rijndael-256 hashed SHA256 mechanism to automatically encrypt user's home in there.

 Two AI Pioneers, Two Bizarre Suicides

-Slashdot reports the suicides quoting an article on Wired, but what is most interesting is the discussion thread: I don't find it difficult to believe that creative people living in capitalist societies are keen to suicide as they "lack business sense".
+Slashdot reports the suicides quoting an article on Wired, but what is most interesting is the discussion thread.

 Study says google distorts reality